 Virtually every pickup maker in the business has a PAF replica in the product range.
-Some offer several varieties and others make PAF replicas exclusively.
+Some offer several varieties and others make replicas exclusively.
 Some are offered pre-aged and the quality of the relic-ing can be terrifying to behold.
-Even so, the likelihood is that relatively few pickup makers have even been in the same room as a vintage PAF, let alone played one.
+Even so, the likelihood is that relatively few pickup makers have even been in the same room as a vintage Patent Applied For pickup, let alone played one.
 Here’s a small selection of PAF replicas that are respected by those in the know.

-Based in Seattle, Dave Stephens is a bona-fide PAF authority and it’s reflected in the way his PAF replicas are built.
+Based in Seattle, Dave Stephens is a bona-fide Patent Applied For authority and it’s reflected in the way his PAF replicas are built.
 I haven’t tried them myself, but friend and colleague Dave Hunter put it this way: “Let’s just say… they deliver to the player wanting to go all out for real deal ’59 tone, and leave it at that.”

 Spencer Mumford uses vintage-correct components and applies his outstanding relic-ing skills to create a PAF replica that looks indistinguishable from a real 55-year-old gig warrior.